Lamin Jallow

-Lamin Jallow (born 22 July 1994) is a Gambian professional footballer who plays as a right winger for Turkish club Keçiörengücü and the Gambia national team.
+Lamin Jallow (born 22 July 1994) is a Gambian professional footballer who plays as a right winger for Italian club Fidelis Andria 2018 and the Gambia national team.

 Club career

 Born in Banjul, Jallow has played for Real de Banjul, Chievo Verona, Cittadella, Trapani and Salernitana.

 On 31 January 2019, Salernitana bought out his rights from Chievo Verona, after he played for them on loan in the first half of the 2018–19 season, and he signed a four-and-a-half-year contract.

 On 30 September 2020, he signed a three-year contract with Vicenza.
 On 12 August 2021, he joined Fehérvár in Hungary on loan with an option to buy.

 On 11 August 2022, Jallow joined Adanaspor in Turkey on a two-year contract.

+On 22 August 2023, he joined Algerian club CR Belouizdad.

+On 3 August 2024, he joined Italian club Fidelis Andria 2018.

 International career

 He made his international debut for Gambia in 2016.
 He played in the 2021 Africa Cup of Nations, his national team's first continental tournament, where they made the quarter-final.